sbs-ntu/github-demo/README.md

 <br>

-The following pictures are from: [Manisha Basra](https://medium.com/swlh/things-about-git-and-github-you-need-to-know-as-developer-907baa0bed79)
+The following picture is from: [Manisha Basra](https://medium.com/swlh/things-about-git-and-github-you-need-to-know-as-developer-907baa0bed79)